 Yes, all Garland Libraries offer wireless access to library cardholders.
 Email Library Support or call 972-205-2533 for more information.

-Yes, patrons can check out a laptop for use inside any Garland Library.
+Yes, patrons can check out a laptop for use inside the South Garland Branch Library.
 Anyone wanting to use a laptop must be over 18 years of age, have a valid library card in good standing for more than 30 days and a valid Texas photo ID to leave at the Circulation Desk while the laptop is being borrowed.
 Laptops can be used for 2 hours per day and cannot leave the library.

-Yes, the Central Library and South Garland Branch each have a fax machine.
+Yes, the South Garland Branch Library has a fax machine.
 It costs $1.75 to send the first page and $1 for each additional page.
 The payment method is credit or debit card only.
 Users can send faxes but cannot receive them using these fax machines.
 FAX24 offers this service within the Garland libraries.

 Yes, Garland Libraries do have color printers.
 The cost is $0.50 per page.
 We do not have color photocopiers but users at the Central Library and South Garland Branch can use the scanner to print in color.

 Yes, each location has a meeting room that Garland organizations can book.
 Have the organization's president call 972-205-2543 for more information.
 Group study rooms for 2 to 4 people at the Central, North and South Garland Branches can be used by anyone and are first come, first served.
 The South Garland Branch also has study rooms that can accommodate up to 8 people.

 Yes, the Central, North and South Garland branches have group study rooms for 2 to 4 people.
 The South Garland Branch also has study rooms that can accommodate up to 8 people.
 These rooms are for use by all library patrons and are first come, first served.
 When in demand, the group study rooms do have a two-hour time limit.
 Additionally, the Central Library has four individual study rooms.
 They are first come, first serve, for one person only, and have no time limit.